Sik Kong Wai

 Sik Kong Wai (錫降圍) is a walled village in Ha Tsuen, Yuen Long District, Hong Kong.

 Administration

 Sik Kong Wai is a recognized village under the New Territories Small House Policy.

 History

 Sik Kong Wai was one of the old villages of the Tang Clan who moved from Kam Tin in the late 14th and early 15th centuries.
-The village was founded by the descendents of Tang Tiu-yuet (鄧釣月).
+The village was founded by the descendants of Tang Tiu-yuet (鄧釣月).